50 Biggest Houses in the US

 Size: 55,000 square feet

-The White House is the official residence and personal office of the President of the United States.
-It is easily the most recognizable location on our list.
+The White House is the President of the United States’ official home and private workspace.
+It is without a doubt the most well-known place on our list.

 White House